NTNU-MCS/MarPowSim/README.md

 Please include the following reference when you use the MarPowSim toolbox:

-   Bø et al. (2015).
+   Bø, T.I., K.K.
+Yum, A.R.
+Dahl, M. R. Miyazaki, E. Pedersen, R. Skjetne, T.A.
+Johansen, and A. J. Sørensen (2015).
 Marine Power Systems Simulator (MarPowSim).
 URL: https://github.com/NTNU-MCS/MarPowSim

 Also, we encourage to credit the following open access journal article upon using this toolbox: